sleekmason/Lilidog/README.md

 Fluxbox now an option.
 A work in progress:)  In the live session, you can switch from Openbox to <br/>
 Fluxbox and back through the toggles in the menu. <br/> Logging into each separately is also an option <br/>
-The username and password for the live environment is "user", and "live" respectively.
+The username and password for the live environment is "user", and "live" respectively. <br/>
+Be aware that Conky doesn't always play nice through the toggle, but thats just a click away if needed.

 Even though this is currently based on the Lxde-openbox combo, I have since separated out Openbox, <br/>
 which can now be started on it's own in the lightdm login screen.
 Just another choice, <br/>